Welcome to Compass Collars

 • Custom strategies to improve safety, efficiency, and patient experience

-We focus on practical behavioral insight and evidence-based methods to reduce risk and increase confidence in handling dogs and cats with behavioral concerns — both in routine visits and more complex cases.
+We focus on practical behavioral insight and evidence-based methods to reduce risk and increase confidence in handling dogs with behavioral concerns, both in routine visits and more complex cases.

 Frequently Asked Questions